Lady Charlotte Guest: Early life

 Lady Charlotte was born on 19 May 1812 at Uffington House in Uffington, Lincolnshire, the daughter of Albemarle Bertie, 9th Earl of Lindsey (1744–1818), and his second wife Charlotte Susanna Elizabeth Layard.
 She was christened Lady Charlotte Elizabeth Bertie.
 When she was six years old she suffered the loss of her father and during this year she was also caught in a house fire, from which she escaped.
-Her mother later remarried the Reverend Peter William Pegus, (her first cousin) whom Charlotte reportedly disliked.
+Her mother later remarried the Reverend Peter William Pegus (her first cousin), whom Charlotte reportedly disliked.
 She had two younger brothers and half-sisters.
 With time her mother slowly began to change from being an active woman to someone who retreated with illness.
 It is during this time that Charlotte began to take over for her mother in the running of the house.

 It appears that she particularly enjoyed the refuge of the garden and with time she developed a dislike for being kept inside.
-Furthermore, at the age of nineteen she had to continually apologise for her family's actions.
+Furthermore, at the age of nineteen she had continually to apologise for her family's actions.
 Ever since she was young she had a keen interest in politics and keenly expressed her views on topics that she had formed an opinion on.
 Charlotte showed a great aptitude for languages and literature.
 She taught herself Arabic, Hebrew, and Persian as well as studying Latin, Greek, French and Italian with her brothers' tutor.
 From looking at Lady Charlotte's life it is clear that her life was structured, as she was someone who rose early and apparently despised laziness.

 Lady Charlotte's upbringing met the standards that society had held for her class.
 She learnt various skills, such as singing and dancing.
-As she came from an aristocratic family, the Berties, attending public school was not a success; with some members of the family being bullied, for example Lindsey, who was swiftly removed from school; his education thenceforth being supplied by a tutor.
+As she came from an aristocratic family, the Berties, attending public school was not a success; some members of the family were bullied, for example Lindsey, who was swiftly removed from school, his education thenceforth being supplied by a tutor.
 Lady Charlotte did not have any close friends and if any she was closest to the O’Brien sisters.